nunomiguel22/CAL/README.md

 # FEUP-CAL
-Project for Algorithm Conception and Analysis class on a ridesharing algorithm using "dijkstra shortest path" and "depth first search" algorithms among others.
+Project for Algorithm Conception and Analysis class on a ridesharing program using "dijkstra shortest path" and "depth first search" algorithms among others.

  ---